orbitalapi/orbital/README.md

 ## Server

 * Run 'QueryServiceApp' with:
+    * embedded-discovery, local if you want to run the application without any query history functionality (-Dspring.profiles.active=embedded-discovery,local).
     * embedded-discovery, local and inmemory-query-history spring profiles (-Dspring.profiles.active=embedded-discovery,inmemory-query-history,local) if you want keep query histories in memory.
     * embedded-discovery, local and persist-query-history spring profiles (-Dspring.profiles.active=embedded-discovery,persist-query-history,local) if you want keep query histories in a postgres database. see application-persist-query-history.yml for database details.